Relations Between the U.S. and Cuba Are Tested In Two Very Different Ways

-The relations between the United States and Cuba has been tumultuous, to say the least, for the better part of 50 years.
+The relations between the United States and Cuba have been tumultuous, to say the least, for the better part of 50 years.
 Since Castro took control of the country in 1961, the two nations have had little real interaction.
-Finally in 2015, after many years of embargo and limited relations, the gates to Cuba were opened.
+Finally, in 2015, after many years of embargo and limited relations, the gates to Cuba were opened.
 There is more of a formal relationship now than there has ever been.
 There are tourists traveling to Cuba and diplomats and American officials working there as well.

 As with any diplomatic relationship, though, there are going to be trials that will test that relationship and help forge bonds amongst the nations.
 The ability of the two nations to negotiate these difficult issues creates the trust and loyalty required for great diplomatic relations.
 The U.S.-Cuba relationship is being put to the test because of two very different occurrences; one on the ground and one in the media.

-Over the last few months, stories and reports have surfaced that are testing the newly forged relationship with the Caribbean Island nation.
+Over the last few months, stories and reports have surfaced that are testing the newly forged relationship with the Caribbean island nation.
 Elian Gonzalez and mysterious sonic “incidents” are creating the necessity for the two nations to communicate and work together.

 Mysterious Happenings in Havana